-Employees may be subject to disciplinary action, up to and including discharge, for any of the following infractions:

-- a.
-Refusal to submit to an authorized drug or alcohol test.
-Refusal to submit to testing means that the employee fails to provide an adequate urine or breath sample for testing without a valid medical explanation after he/she has received notice of the requirement to be tested, or engages in conduct that clearly obstructs the testing process.
-Refusal to submit to testing includes, but is not limited to, refusal to execute any required consent forms, refusal to cooperate regarding the collection of samples, and/or submission or attempted submission of an adulterated or substituted urine sample. - b.
-Drinking alcoholic beverages or using drugs while on duty, on City property, in City vehicles, during breaks, or at lunch. - c.
-Unlawful manufacture, distribution, dispensation, possession, concealment, or sale of any prohibited substance, including an alcoholic beverage, while on duty, on City property, in City vehicles, during breaks, or at lunch. - d.
-Any criminal drug statute conviction and/or failure to notify the City of such conviction within five (5) days. - e.
-Refusal to cooperate in a lawful search. - f.
-Having an alcohol concentration of .04% or greater in any authorized drug or alcohol test. - g.
-Testing positive for drugs and/or their metabolites in any authorized drug test.
+- (a) Employees may be subject to disciplinary action, up to and including discharge, for any of the following infractions: - (1) Refusal to submit to an authorized drug or alcohol test.
+Refusal to submit to testing means that the employee fails to provide an adequate urine or breath sample for testing without a valid medical explanation after he/she has received notice of the requirement to be tested or engages in conduct that clearly obstructs the testing process.
+Refusal to submit to testing includes, but is not limited to, refusal to execute any required consent forms, refusal to cooperate regarding the collection of samples, and/or submission or attempted submission of an adulterated or substituted urine sample. - (2) Drinking alcoholic beverages or using drugs while on duty, on City property, in City vehicles, during breaks or at lunch. - (3) Unlawful manufacture, distribution, dispensation, possession, concealment or sale of any prohibited substance, including an alcoholic beverage, while on duty, on City property, in City vehicles, during breaks or at lunch. - (4) Any criminal drug statute conviction and/or failure to notify the City of such conviction within five [5] days. - (5) Refusal to cooperate in a search. - (6) Having an alcohol concentration of 0.04% or greater in any authorized alcohol test. - (7) Testing positive for drugs and/or their metabolites in any authorized drug test.
+Except, employees authorized to use medical marijuana under the Arkansas Medical Marijuana Amendment are not subject to discipline solely because of a positive test for marijuana.